Frank Fahrenkopf: Debate staff ‘very, very upset’ they were on same stage as Trump

 On Thursday, the CPD had issued a generic statement saying only that they were switching the format to protect the health and safety of people involved with the debate.

+Mr. Fahrenkopf pointed out on Friday that he chaired the Republican National Committee in the 1980s and said the commission isn’t trying to put its thumb on the scale for anyone.

+“Listen, I’m a good Republican, OK?” he said with a laugh.
+“Nothing was done intentionally to hurt the president, help Biden, or vice versa.”

-Mr. Fahrenkopf said Friday that they wanted to err on the side of safety, particularly since the Oct.
+Mr. Fahrenkopf said they wanted to err on the side of safety, particularly since the Oct.
 15 debate was supposed to be a town hall with voters asking questions of the candidates.

-“Nothing was done intentionally to hurt the president, help Biden, or vice versa,” he said.
+He raised the prospect that Mr. Trump could participate from the Oval Office while Mr. Biden debates from his home in Delaware, a visual that would arguably benefit the president.

+“I don’t know how anybody gets help out of this one way or another,” he said.

 Sign up for Daily Newsletters